 “What is knowledge worth if we know nothing about the world that sustains us, nothing about natural systems and climate, nothing about other countries and cultures?” – Jonathon Porritt

-Key Stage 3 allows students to investigate their personal geographies by understanding their place at the local, national and global scale.
-Our programme of study includes a variety of themes including; Making Connections, Rivers, Coasts, Weather and Climate, Population, Plate Tectonics, Biomes and Geography of Sport.
-We also look in depth to certain countries, such as Brazil and Russia.
-Students will also develop important map skills, investigate how they are connected to the wider world and undertake fieldwork enquiries.
+Geography is a subject which builds on young people’s own experiences; helping them to formulate questions, develop their intellectual skills and find answers to issues affecting their lives.
+Students in Key Stage 3 will learn about the world around them.
+Our curriculum is designed to make students consider the local, regional, national, international and global scales within each module.
+Key Stage 3 allows students to investigate their personal geographies by studying a variety of modules including: Making Connections, Rivers, Coasts, Weather and Climate, Population, Plate Tectonics, Biomes and The Geography of Sport.
+We also look indepth to countries such as Brazil and Russia.
+Students will also develop important map and graph skills to investigate how they are connected to the wider world.
+They also undertake fieldwork enquiries.

 Students in Key Stage 4 build on their knowledge of how places and landscapes are formed and link this to the diverse range of cultures and societies that exist and interconnect on a deeper level.
 The Key Stage 4 curriculum interleaves these themes into the human modules of Resource Management, the Changing Economic World, and Urban Issues and Challenges; moulded with the Physical modules of Natural Hazards, the Living World, and UK Physical Landscapes.
 The fieldwork element of the course reintroduces students to distinctive investigative tools such as maps, fieldwork and the use of data to formulate conclusions.

 Communication and Community